sansona/Password-Generator/README.md

 # Password-Generator
-Simple password generator for those who don't trust password managers and are able to remember several keywords
+Simple password generator for those who don't trust password managers and are able to remember several keywords.
+Implementations in python & C++, will do more languages later for practice.

 Features: generates secure password by hashing various keywords with settings user chooses.
 Password is unique to settings/keyword combination, valid for almost all password requirements, and not susceptible to dictionary/brute force attacks.